Brief (architecture)

 In architecture, a brief is a statement of a client's requirements, which form the basis for appointing an architect.
 The brief describes the requirements that need to be reconciled and accommodated, and is developed first as a design which is submitted for approval, and subsequently constructed as a building or other structure.
 A brief is a written document that might be anything from a single page to a multiple volume set of documents.

 The term program is often used today, in conjunction with, and in part as a synonym of, an "architectural brief".
-"Program" is used more often in the United States whereas "brief" is used internationally.
+"Program" (also referred to as "architectural program" or "facility program") is used more often in the United States whereas "brief" is used internationally.
 An architect's design is considered the response to the building program.

 Development of the brief

 The architectural brief is often formulated by, or in collaboration with, the architect.
 It often includes opportunities assessed, constraints identified and needs for further investigation clarified.

 In the early stages of the design process the brief may be continuously reappraised as the requirements become clearer - this is known as 'firming up the brief'.
 Ultimately, a clear set of instructions setting out the overarching goals and detailed requirements will emerge which form the starting point of the architect's designs and will be continually tested against, as designs are progressed.